vatesfr/xen-orchestra/docs/docs/xo5/manage_infrastructure.md

 In the Vates stack, each VM connects to the network through a **Virtual Interface**, or **VIF**.

-Think of it as the VM’s virtual network card —it handles all incoming and outgoing traffic on a specific virtual network, which is linked to a physical NIC on the host via a bridge.
+Think of it as the VM’s virtual network card: it handles all incoming and outgoing traffic on a specific virtual network, which is linked to a physical NIC on the host via a bridge.
 Every VIF comes with a fixed MAC address and can be tied to a particular VLAN (or virtual network), depending on how your environment is set up.

 #### What does VIF locking mode do?

 **VIF locking mode** is a security feature that helps prevent unauthorized or spoofed traffic from getting in or out of a VM.

-In practical terms, enabling locking mode means **the VM can’t send traffic using a fake MAC address** — and if an IP address is set, it won’t be able to use anything else either.
+In practical terms, enabling locking mode means **the VM can’t send traffic using a fake MAC address**, and if an IP address is set, it won’t be able to use anything else either.
 This is **especially helpful in multi-tenant setups** or anytime you need tight control over which VM is allowed to do what on the network.

 #### Default behavior